Frequently Asked Questions

 Do I need to give my permission to Charlotte Water to be on my property?

-Charlotte Water will provide all selected homeowners with a right of entry form prior to the work being scheduled.
+Charlotte Water will provide all selected homeowners with a right of entry form prior to scheduling the field investigation work.
 This form grants Charlotte Water the right to enter the property for the purpose of assessing the owner’s water service line material and accurately reporting said material in the City’s Water Service Line Inventory.
 To access a copy of the right of entry form, click here.

 Who will be coming to my property to conduct the field investigation?